depinore2/web-components-starter/README.md

 ## Repo Structure ##
 * www - The main project, which is what holds all assets that will be deployed to a web server.
 * core - Put most of your core logic here.
-Do your best to segregate that which is web-related to platform-agnostic code.
-This will make testing easier.
+Separate your pure logic out of your web code, and put it all here.
+It'll make testing easier.
-* test - A testing project that has a reference to core.
-To avoid having to mock up a bunch of web component stuff, focus most of your non-component code in Core, so that tseting is made easy.
+* test - A unit testing project that has a reference to core.
+I'm of the philosophy that unit tests are best suited to pure logic, not UI testing--so focus on just testing pure logic here.

 ## Working in Core or Test ##
 * I recommend you run TypeScript in watch mode (`tsc --watch`).